It is no easy task to find an answer to the question: What is Freemasonry?

 In conclusion, we have explained in brief the main principles on which Freemasonry is based and how they connect to each other.

-The question “What is Freemasonry?” is a very complicated one, but we have explored the foundations of this fraternal organisation to be able to understand what its purpose is and how it operates.
+The question “What is Freemasonry?” is a very complicated one, but we have explored the foundations of this fraternal organisation to be able to understand what its purpose is, how it operates and the organization’s future.

 Thank you for reading..
 Till next time.